systopia/funding/docs/naming-conventions.md

 There are two kinds of applications: Normal Applications and Combined Applications.

-**Funding Case**{#funding-cases}: All applications that were created by the same applicant for a specific funding program.
-A funding case might contain multiple applications.
+**Funding Case**{#funding-cases}: A frame around all processes related to an application (e.g. the application process itself, drawdown, or clearing).
+A funding case is inside a funding program and of a specific funding case type.
+Depending on the type it might contain multiple applications.